Dozens of successful collaborations.

 As recent events have taught us, the idea that we should all cluster in an office for eight hours a day, five days in a row, is antiquated.
 It has its roots in factory work, not knowledge work.

 I got that memo earlier than most.
 I remember marveling at the amount of time I saved by avoiding a commute and inessential meetings.
-(Assuming one hour commuting every workday, I’ve saved over 6,000 hours in 25 years.
+(Assuming a one-hour daily commute, I’ve saved over 6,000 hours in 25 years.
 That’s three full years of workdays.)

 Flexibility also means optimizing the flow and structure of my time.
 Lately, that means breaking up my day with a ride on the Peloton, blocking daily time for deep work, and protecting my mornings for my most important tasks.